 Working in the hospitality sector can be very rewarding, personally and professionally.
 But it takes a certain type of person to be successful in the hospitality, leisure and tourism industries.
 Unsure if you’ve got what it takes?
 Don’t worry.
 We’ve outlined some of the key skills that you’ll need to work in hospitality and remember – there’s always time to learn something new if you don’t tick all the boxes.

-This industry is all about people.
-It’s up to you to ensure that all your guests have a wonderful time with nothing to worry about.
-It’s all about meeting your customers’ expectations.
+The customer is always right.
+Always.
+The hospitality industry runs on the business of pleasing people.
+So it’s up to you to ensure that all your guests have a wonderful time, receive quality service and have nothing to worry about.
+It’s about meeting (and exceeding) your customers’ expectations.

-Good customer service is all about sending your customers away happy – happy enough to give positive feedback to others.
-Positive feedback can spread quickly, but negative feedback will spread even faster so make sure that you don’t give bad customer service otherwise your business may take the hit.
+Being good with customers involves a few skills.
+You need patience, resilience, good communication skills and good people skills.
+You also need to be presentable, charming, polite and punctual.
+Good customer service is all about sending your customers away happy – happy enough to leave you a good review and give positive feedback to others.
+And positive feedback can spread quickly, but negative feedback will spread even faster.

 2. Language Skills